5 Factors That Are Clogging Your Drains and How to Avoid Them

 Blocked drains can be a frustrating problem and cause many inconveniences.
 They can lead to unpleasant odors, slow draining water, and even sewage backups.
 You can prevent blocked drains by understanding the causes.

 Blocked drains can be caused by many reasons and, if left untreated, can cause costly damage to your home or business.
-Here are five common causes of blocked drains and how to prevent them:
+These are the most common reasons for blocked drains, and how you can prevent them.

 1. Foreign objects